lanatamim/SE-Midterm-Exam/README.md

 - Higher velocity means there is more time of project work during the work day
 - Lower velocity means there is less time of developing during the work day.

+## Utopian vs. Real-world Days

+**Utopian Days**
+- Programmers think in utopian days
+- Better-than-best case scenario
+- Underestimating

+**Real-World Days**
+- Developers think in real-world days
+- Accounting for velocity, overhead, deadlines when making estimates

+## Iteration and Deadline Planning

+## Velocity
+Time during work that consists of developing and working on projects only.

+- Accounts for overhead; trainings, meetings, and holidays
+- Formula: X developers * X working days * X velocity
+- X working days * iterations = total days

+## Big Board

+- Dashboard on the wall that keeps track of what is in the pipeline, what is in progress, and what is done.
+- Will display burn down and user stories